101 Grados Fahrenheit A Centigrados

 Scientific Explanation of the Conversion Formula

 The formula's derivation stems from the relationship between the two scales' fixed points: the freezing and boiling points of water.
-Think about it: the Celsius scale has a 100-degree interval between these points, while Fahrenheit has a 180-degree interval.
-The ratio 5/9 reflects this difference in the scale's range.
+The Celsius scale has a 100-degree interval between these points, while Fahrenheit has a 180-degree interval.
+Practically speaking, the ratio 5/9 reflects this difference in the scale's range.
 Subtracting 32 accounts for the difference in their zero points.

 Frequently Asked Questions (FAQ)